JensBender/loan-default-prediction/README.md

 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

 **Model Selection**
-Selected Random Forest for its superior combination of good performance, low overfitting, and interpretability.
+Chose Random Forest for its superior combination of good performance, low overfitting, and better interpretability.
 - Performance: Matched XGBoost for the highest AUC-PR (0.62) and F1-score (0.64) while meeting minimum recall (0.80) and precision (0.54 vs. min.
 0.40).
 - Overfitting: Lowest AUC-PR difference between training and validation (0.06) compared to XGBoost (0.13), Decision Tree (0.13), and KNN (0.26).
 - Interpretability: Higher degree of interpretability than XGBoost, crucial for transparency and regulatory compliance in finance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>